Xilinx/graphanalytics/docs/src/common/install-alveo.rst

-Install the Alveo Acclerator Card
+Install the Alveo Accelerator Card
 ---------------------------------

 Xilinx Graph Analytics products require one or more Xilinx Alveo accelerator cards